 Dumbo has double the capacity so the line moves a lot quicker, and even if there’s a wait, there’s a play area in the queue for the kiddos!
 Plus, there’s just something that feels so nostalgic about riding in the flying elephants.

 Kali River Rapids

-Now onto one thrill that we prefer to avoid over at Disney’s Animal Kingdom.
-There’s really no secret to NOT getting drenched when you take a journey on Kali River Rapids — you’re bound to get soaked.
-And, we don’t find walking around Disney World dripping all that enjoyable.
+Now on to one thrill that we prefer to avoid over at Disney’s Animal Kingdom.
+There’s really no way to NOT get drenched when you take a journey on Kali River Rapids — you’re bound to get soaked.
+And we don’t find walking around Disney World dripping wet all that enjoyable.

 It’s Tough To Be A Bug

 Another ride that we always skip at Disney’s Animal Kingdom is It’s Tough To Be A Bug.
-If you’re not familiar, this 4D show teaches you all about the itty-bitty bugs but makes them HUGE on the screen.
+If you’re not familiar with the attraction, this 4D show teaches you all about itty-bitty bugs — but it makes them HUGE on the screen.
 Oh, and they end up running around the theater and “crawling” all over you.
 Do we really need to explain why this is a hard pass for us?

 The only redeeming quality that this attraction has is that you get to go under the Tree of Life.
 It’s something that’s pretty cool to see!
 Here’s a picture of what it looks like so you don’t have to endure being surrounded by bugs just to get a peek (you’re welcome).

 We’d much rather go on a pre-historic journey with dinos on Dinosaur than have to come eye to eye with a bug (whether it’s real or not)!